What is an RFP? A 2026 Guide

 Branding RFP

-The most future-proof way to go about this is to draft your own RFP for branding agencies that will present your current branding strategy to your potential vendor, as well as outline specific deliverables, deadlines, expectations and budget.
+The most future-proof way to go about branding or rebranding is to draft your own RFP for branding agencies that will present an optimal branding strategy, as well as outline specific deliverables, deadlines, expectations and budget.

 The RFP for branding services should contain these bare essentials: